Diffusal

 • Continues processing remaining pairs

-Use case: Keepers efficiently snapshot all active pairs in one transaction.
+Use case: Keeper operators efficiently snapshot all active pairs in one transaction.

 View Functions